mmistakes/minimal-mistakes/_pages/programme.md

 permalink: /programme/
 ---

 ### The Lecture Programme for the ShanghAI Lectures 2017 !!!
-Check back soon! we will add recordings and slides from the lecture!!!
+Check back soon! we will add recordings and slides from the lectures!!!

 ### Lecture 1: Embodied Intelligence in Natural and Artificial Agents